PhilippPeron/raw-retriever/README.md

 The executable 'RAW Retriever.exe' is generated from 'raw_retriever.py' using pyinstaller. \
 The cmd command is: 'pyinstaller .\raw_retriever.py --onefile' \
 You can install pyinstaller with pip: 'pip install pyinstaller'

+## Other:
+The script currently only supports NEF-RAW files.
+To change the RAW-file ending to a different one (e.g. ARW or DNG), just change the global variable 'RAW_FILE_ENDING' at the beginning of the script.